Random phase approximation-based local natural orbital coupled cluster theory: Computational details

 For periodic calculations, the integrable divergence of the HF exchange energy is treated using the probe-charge Ewald method~\cite{Paier05JCP}, which amounts to shifting the occupied orbital energies downwards by the Madelung constant~\cite{Broqvist09PRB}.
 Following previous work to achieve optimal finite-size error decay~\cite{Ye24JCTC,Xing24PRX}, the Madelung-shifted orbital energies are used in periodic MP2, RPA, and the perturbative (T) correction of CCSD(T), whereas the unshifted orbital energies are employed in the periodic CCSD equations.
 The electron repulsion integrals in periodic systems are handled using the range-separated DF scheme~\cite{Ye21JCPa,Ye21JCPb}.

-For the coronene dimer and the anthracene molecular crystal studied in \cref{subsec:non_covalent_molecules}, we employ standard all-electron cc-pVTZ basis sets~\cite{Dunning89JCP} together with the corresponding cc-pVTZ-RI fitting basis sets~\cite{Weigend02PCCP} for DF.
-The [He] core electrons of all non-hydrogen atoms are frozen in correlated calculations.
-For bulk lithium studied in \cref{subsec:bulk_metals}, we use GTH-cc-pVDZ and TZ basis sets~\cite{Ye22JCTC} optimized for the small-core GTH-HF pseudopotentials~\cite{Goedecker96PRB,Hartwigsen98PRB,HutterPP}, without freezing any electrons.
+For the noncovalence molecular complexes and solids studied in \cref{subsec:non_covalent_molecules} and the reaction barrier heights studied in \cref{subsec:barrier_height}, we employ standard all-electron cc-pVTZ~\cite{Dunning89JCP} or aug-cc-pVTZ~\cite{Kendall92JCP} basis sets together with the corresponding resolution-of-identity fitting basis sets~\cite{Weigend02PCCP} for DF.
+The core electrons of all non-hydrogen atoms are frozen in correlated calculations.
+For bulk lithium studied in \cref{subsec:bulk_metals}, we use cc-pVDZ and TZ basis sets~\cite{Ye22JCTC} optimized for the small-core Goedecker--Teter--Hutter (GTH)-HF pseudopotentials~\cite{Goedecker96PRB,Hartwigsen98PRB,HutterPP}, without freezing any electrons.
 For bulk copper, also discussed in \cref{subsec:bulk_metals}, we reoptimized the all-electron cc-pVTZ basis sets following the procedure described in Ref~\onlinecite{Ye22JCTC} to mitigate severe linear dependencies present in the standard cc-pVTZ sets~\cite{Balabanov05JCP}.
 The [Ar] core electrons are frozen for Cu.
 For both metallic systems, density fitting is performed using fitting basis sets optimized according to Ref~\onlinecite{Weigend02PCCP}.

 In all LNO-CC calculations, we fix the ratio between the occupied and virtual LNO truncation thresholds, $\gamma = \eta_{\mathrm{occ}} / \eta_{\mathrm{vir}}$, and vary a single parameter---chosen as $\eta_{\mathrm{vir}}$---to control the size of the LAS for approaching the canonical CC limit.
-For molecular and molecular-crystal systems studied in \cref{subsec:non_covalent_molecules}, we follow Ref~\onlinecite{Ye24JCTC} and use $\gamma = 10$ together with Pipek-Mezey LOs~\cite{Pipek89JCP,Jonsson17JCTC} constructed using the meta-L\"{o}wdin projector~\cite{Sun14JCTC}.
+For molecular and molecular-crystal systems studied in \cref{subsec:non_covalent_molecules,subsec:barrier_height}, we follow Ref~\onlinecite{Ye24JCTC} and use $\gamma = 10$ together with Pipek-Mezey LOs~\cite{Pipek89JCP,Jonsson17JCTC} constructed using the meta-L\"{o}wdin projector~\cite{Sun14JCTC}.
 For bulk metals studied in \cref{subsec:bulk_metals}, we adopt $\gamma = 1$ and employ intrinsic atomic orbitals~\cite{Knizia13JCTC} as the LOs.